Apocalypse Nerd: Publication history

+Apocalypse Nerd was created, written, and illustrated by Peter Bagge, best known for his self-published alternative comics series Hate.
+The series was published by Dark Horse Comics as an irregular limited series consisting of six issues, running from January 2005 to October 2007.

+The first issue was published on February 16, 2005.
+Due to its irregular publication schedule, the series took over two years to complete, with the final sixth issue released in October 2007.
+The series was edited by David Land and Katie Moody at Dark Horse Comics.

+A trade paperback collection of all six issues was published by Dark Horse Comics in March 2008 (ISBN 1-59307-902-8), making the complete story available in a single volume.

 Plot

 The story revolves around two men, Perry and Gordo, attempting to survive in the wilds of the Pacific Northwest after Seattle is destroyed in a North Korean nuclear attack.
 Perry is a somewhat introverted computer programmer whilst his longtime friend Gordo works in various "self-employed" fields and is also a drug dealer.
 The story is a masculine character study as the two evolve and adapt to the changes in the post-apocalyptic world.
 Gordo becomes more amoralistic while Perry learns survival skills.
 Both have unique personality traits which help them adapt.

 The end of every main chapter is followed by a story of the American Founding Fathers.
 These are somewhat humorous and based on actual events.

 Collected editions

 A trade paperback collection released in March 2008 (ISBN 1593079028).

 Television adaptation

 Fantagraphics, who publish much of Bagge's work, reported in early 2010 that Apocalypse Nerd was adapted as a six-part series for television by Nois Productions (Alex Carvalho/Tupaq Felber) and the pilot was being pitched to BBC.
 It was renamed first as Fallout (Nois released a 25-minute short film version under that title on February 1, 2013) and then Wasted.
 The full film has yet to be released.